Conferences publish call for submissions. You should answer that call and submit a presentation.

 But I don’t want to see you submit any old rubbish.

 I want you to open up your soul, and make it impossible for me to say anything other than “yes” to you when you submit.

-Make it so that I vociferously campaign on your behalf to have you attend Eurostar 2013, so that you can tell other people, about the experience that you will write about, in the proposal that you will submit.
+Make it so that the program committee want to vociferously campaign on your behalf to have you attend the conference, so that you can tell other people, about the experience that you will write about, in the proposal that you will submit.